for the Jefferson Community

 - Project Summary Sheets must be properly completed including a brief description of the requested work, its location, requestor name and contact information, budget charge code, and authorized signature to initiate the work and charge the submitted charge code.

-- While it is helpful to FDC for the requestor to define the requested work as best as possible, Project Summary Sheets need NOT define the full scope of work.
-FDC will work with requestors to determine their needs and work with design professionals to develop the project scope through the design process.
+- While it is helpful to PDC for the requestor to define the requested work as best as possible, Project Summary Sheets need NOT define the full scope of work.
+PDC will work with requestors to determine their needs and work with design professionals to develop the project scope through the design process.

 - Project Summary Sheets for HOSPITAL work should be submitted to Susan Milner, TJUH Director of Renovations and Construction.
 Susan Milner will confirm funding and authorization to proceed and forward approved Project Summary Sheets to Kim Dengler.